openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ##### Pattern-Defined Front Phase Transformations <a name="pattern-defined-front-phase-transformations"></a>
 This type of transformation is implemented using `mo.front.common.replacement.FrontReplacementSubgraph` and `mo.front.common.replacement.FrontReplacementPattern` as base classes and works the following way.
-1. Developer defines a sub-graph to be matched by specifying a list of nodes with attributes and edges connecting them (edges may also have attributes).
+1. Developer defines a sub-graph to be matched using a list of nodes with attributes and edges connecting them (edges may also have attributes).
-2. Model Optimizer search for all sub-graphs of the original graph isomorphic to the specified sub-graph (pattern).
+2. Model Optimizer searches for all sub-graphs of the original graph isomorphic to the specified sub-graph (pattern).
-3. Model Optimizer executes developer-defined function performing graph transformation for each instance of a matched sub-graph.
-Developer can override different functions in the base transformation class and the Model Optimizer works slightly differently.
+3. Model Optimizer executes the developer-defined function performing graph transformation for each instance of a matched sub-graph.
+Developer can override different functions in the base transformation class so the Model Optimizer works differently:
-   1. Override method `replace_sub_graph(self, graph, match)`.
+   1. Override the method `replace_sub_graph(self, graph, match)`.
 In this case Model Optimizer only executes the overridden function, pass the `graph` object and a dictionary describing the matched sub-graph.
 A developer is responsible for writing the transformation and connecting the newly created nodes to the rest of the graph.
-   2. Override method `generate_sub_graph(self, graph, match)`.
-This case is not recommended to use because it is the most complicated and can be effectively replaced with one of two previous approaches and therefore it is not explained in this section.
+   2. Override the method `generate_sub_graph(self, graph, match)`.
+This case is not recommended to use because it is the most complicated approach and it can be effectively replaced with one of two previous approaches and so it is not explained in this section.
 The explanation of this function is provided in the [Node Name Defined Sub-Graph Transformations](#node-name-defined-sub-graph-transformations) section.